 What are the strengths of the Department of History's graduate program?

 Supported by a relatively small research-focused department, the graduate program admits only a small number of graduate students each year.
 This low faculty to student ratio allows for a close working relationship between graduate students and their faculty advisors.
 The graduate program also encourages students to develop innovative and self-tailored programs of doctoral study that cross conventional historical fields and employ interdisciplinary methodologies.
-Finally, the Department of History and the Graduate School are committed to providing students with the resources and financial support to realize their ambitious research plans.
+Finally, the Department of History and the Office of Graduate Studies are committed to providing students with the resources and financial support to realize their ambitious research plans.

 How can I tell if the program is right for me?

 Prospective students should contact the history faculty members who best match their research interests.
 E-mail is the best way to initiate this dialogue.
 Please see a list of faculty under the People tab on this website.

 Can I earn a terminal master's degree in History at Washington University?

 Doctoral students earn a master's degree after passing their qualifying exams.
 As a rule, however, the graduate program does not offer a terminal master's degree.

 How do I apply to the Department of History's doctoral program?

 Use the Office Graduate Studies' on-line application.
 Writing samples in pdf format can be emailed to the department.

 What is the most important part of the application?